neithernut/git-dit/README.md

 ---

+We are rewriting this application.
-Licensed under the terms of GNU GPLv2.
+The [library module](./lib) is licensed under terms of [MPL-2.0](./lib/LICENSE).
-For more information, see the LICENSE file.
+The binary module (this directory) uses the library and provides a commandline interface for it and is licensed under terms of [GNU GPLv2](./LICENSE).

 (c) Julian Ganz, Matthias Beyer